The Spirit of Apollo

-The Spirit of Apollo is the only album by N.A.S.A., a hip hop duo consisting of Squeak E. Clean and DJ Zegon.
-It was released on ANTI- in 2009.
+The Spirit of Apollo is the only studio album by hip hop duo N.A.S.A., consisting of Squeak E. Clean and DJ Zegon.
+It was released on February 17, 2009, through Anti-.

-The track, "N.A.S.A.
-Anthem", was featured on the official NASA Glenn Research Center website as "NASA Anthem".
+The track "N.A.S.A.
+Anthem" was featured on the official NASA Glenn Research Center website as "NASA Anthem".
 The album features guest appearances from Kanye West, David Byrne, Tom Waits, RZA, Kool Keith, Chuck D, John Frusciante, Method Man, M.I.A, Santigold, Seu Jorge, George Clinton, Spank Rock, Chali 2na, Gift of Gab, KRS-One, Lykke Li, Ghostface Killah, Karen O, and Ol' Dirty Bastard, amongst others.